Blog · Paris · Unusual Sights in Paris: Where To Wander off the Beaten Path

 You can find this art piece on 8 Rue Bernard de Clairvaux in the 3rd Arrondissement.

 The Hôtel-Dieu is the oldest hospital located in Paris on the Île de la Cité.
 It’s also the oldest hospital in the world that is still in operation.
-Besides this fun fact, it has absolutely gorgeous, intricately designed courtyards which are open to the public to come visit.

 You can soak up the sun in this garden at 1 Parvis Notre-Dame – Place Jean-Paul II in the 4th Arrondissement.

-4. Come be one with nature at the Buttes Chaumont Park
+4. Buttes Chaumont Park

-Make it’s time to hike up to the centerpiece of the park, a beautiful gazebo that stands at the top of what scenically resembles a cliffside.
+Make time to hike up to the centerpiece of the park, a beautiful gazebo that stands at the top of what scenically resembles a cliffside.
 From there, you can take in the beautiful panorama with your friends and family.
 It’s truly unforgettable seeing the sunsets here!

-Along with the more well-known Promenade Plantée, this 1.3-kilometer walking trail along an abandoned rail line is a great way to experience Paris, away from the usual tourist attractions, and take in beautiful scenery.
 The Petite Ceinture trail goes from Rue Olivier de Serres west to Place Balard for a great window to nature in the otherwise urban atmosphere.
 The railway meets Georges-Brassens Park and André-Citoën Park, where you should feel free to stop to enjoy the sunshine and greenery.

 You can start the walking trail at the staircase opposite 101 rue Oliver de Serres in the 15th Arrondissement.